 ● Omnichannel Customer Journey

 When demographics change, the customer’s buying journey changes as well.
 As the COVID-19 pandemic has enforced lockdowns and stay-at-home measures, adopting the online and omnichannel-enabled buying journey is also important.
-The omnichannel buying journey is about offering an exceptional and unique customer experience across physical, online, mobile and social channels.
+The omnichannel buying journey offers an exceptional and unique customer experience across physical, online, mobile and social channels.

-Therefore, insurance companies of all stripes must reinvent their customer service models based on interactions current and potential customers, alongside employees and distributors.
+Therefore, all stripes’ insurance companies must reinvent their customer service models based on interactions current and potential customers, alongside employees and distributors.

 As said earlier, whenever the pandemic becomes a thing of the past, returning to work will never be the same again.
 Insurers must realize that employees may not feel comfortable leading the perks of the digital ways of working.
-Therefore, insurers can only ensure the efficiency of their workforce and also retain the best talents by providing relevant technological features and training.
-These are especially important for employees within delivery, services and operations.
+Therefore, insurers can only ensure their workforce’s efficiency and retain the best talents by providing relevant technological features and training.
+These are especially important for employees within delivery, services, and operations.

-Overall, today’s insurers win and retain customers by implementing the right tools, partners and mindset to meet the hurdles of digital transformation.
+Overall, today’s insurers win and retain customers by implementing the right tools, partners, and mindset to meet digital transformation hurdles.
 It is the right way to ensure long-term growth and sustainable success.